Skate 2

-Skate 2 is a skateboarding video game developed by EA Black Box and published by Electronic Arts.
+Skate 2 is a 2009 skateboarding video game developed by EA Black Box and published by Electronic Arts.
 The game was released worldwide in January 2009 for PlayStation 3 and Xbox 360 after the spin-off title Skate It.
 It is the sequel to 2007's Skate and the third installment in the Skate series overall.
+A sequel, Skate 3, was released in May 2010.

-Set in the fictional city of San Vanelona, the single-player career mode follows a skateboarder released from jail five years after being arrested in the first game, Skate, who is tasked with popularising skateboarding in the city again after devastating earthquakes, avoiding security guards hired by the company "Mongocorp" who have bought most of the city's property.
+Set in the fictional city of New San Vanelona, the single-player career mode follows a skateboarder released from jail five years after being arrested in the first game, Skate, who is tasked with popularising skateboarding in the city again after devastating earthquakes, avoiding security guards hired by the company "Mongocorp" who have bought most of the city's property.
 Players create their own character and perform tricks such as ollies and grabs to earn points.
 Tricks can be used to complete challenges, such as racing and trick contests, which earn the player money that can be used to buy clothes and property or bet on events.
 Up to four players can play against each other in the local multiplayer "party play" mode, and an online multiplayer mode allows players to connect to games over the internet and take part in various competitive or cooperative activities.

-It was followed by Skate 3, released in May 2010.

-In November 2021, Skate 2 was made playable for Xbox One and Xbox Series X/S consoles through backwards compatibility.
+Skate 2 is playable on Xbox One and Xbox Series X/S consoles through backwards compatibility.

+Premise

+Skate 2 is set in the fictional city of New San Vanelona, where the player controls a skateboarder who has just been released from prison after being arrested 5 years ago in the first title in the series, Skate.
+Since spending time in jail, San Vanelona has been hit with an earthquake that occurred in the spin-off title Skate It, leaving the city in ruins.
+Eventually, the city was rebuilt and renamed to New San Vanelona.
+The City Council and Chamber of Commerce have deemed skateboarding a crime and a corporation called "Mongocorp" have bought and rebuilt most of the city's property, skate-proofed everything and installed a private security force to prevent people from skating.
+Upon exiting prison, the player meets Giovanni Reda, a cameraman who films the player's character throughout the game and provides commentary.
+The player is tasked with rebuilding their skater's career and popularising skateboarding in New San Vanelona again.